phaethonp/PropertyDevelopment/README.md

 * Enhance the potential for long-term growth through a software platform for the sale and rental of apartments
 * Enhance value by Deliver a building management platform enabling tenants to manage their building and service amenities

-### GP Compensation:
-Through a sweat equity stake in the project, the GP will retain 20% of the total apartment units as compensation.
-This percentage is in line with industry standards, considering the risks and responsibilities undertaken by the GP.

 ### Fair apartment split algorithm
 The apartment split among LPs is based on their proportionate investment in the project.
 An algorithm ensures that the split is equitable, considering factors like apartment size, floor level, and view orientation.